nhs-pycom/open-source-explained/1-what-is-open-source.md

 # Benefits to the NHS

 - 3.1.1 As set out in the NHS Digital Service Manual, public services are built with public money–so unless there’s a good reason not to (security for example), all code produced by the NHS should be made publicly available.
-- 3.1.2 Quote "Open source means that the NHS can give our work back to the people who fund it, the public: allowing them to more easily join our staff, more quickly develop products and SMEs to support us, and better understand and trust the work we do on their behalf."
-NHS Open-source Policy
-- 3.1.3 To this end, the Department of Health & Social Care has made a commitment to make all new NHS code open source and published under open licences which define the legal terms for free access and reuse.
-- 3.1.4 Any open code can be reused by our developers to reduce costs, avoid duplication of effort, generally increase staff efficiency, make system changes more quickly and pursue the best approaches, not just those locally available.
+- 3.1.2 Any open code can be reused by our developers to reduce costs, avoid duplication of effort, generally increase staff efficiency, make system changes more quickly and pursue the best approaches, not just those locally available.
-- 3.1.5 Publishing under open licences also drives up the quality of services we buy and promotes a more varied ecosystem of products and providers.
+- 3.1.3 Publishing under open licences also drives up the quality of services we buy and promotes a more varied ecosystem of products and providers.

 Ref NHSDT.
 Open-source policy. [https://github.com/nhsx/open-source-policy/blob/main/open-source-policy.md](https://github.com/nhsx/open-source-policy/blob/main/open-source-policy.md)